taylanates24/object_detection_and_tracking/README.md

 `max_age` is the number of consecutive frames that a tracked object cannot be detected.
 That means the object may go out of frame.
 After `max_age`, the tracker is deleted.

-If you want a more detailed explanation of Kalman Filter, TensorRT, SORT algorithm and how to fine-tune an mmdetection model on BDD100K dataset, you can read my blog posts on Medium.
+If you want a more detailed explanation of Kalman Filter, TensorRT, SORT algorithm, Hungarian algorithm and how to fine-tune an mmdetection model on BDD100K dataset, you can read my blog posts on Medium.
 You can find example codes and reading lists as well.

 1) [Real-Time Object Detection And Tracking With TensorRT, Kalman Filter, and SORT Algorithm: Part 1 Training the Model](https://medium.com/@taylan.ates417311/real-time-object-detection-and-tracking-with-tensorrt-kalman-filter-and-sort-algorithm-part-1-a353143187aa)